ReallyNotPikachu/Daydream-Thingy/README.md

 compile raylib for emscripten and put your libraylib.a in the root of this folder then do this (You may want to change the makefile a little)
+<br> You'll have to modify the source code but there is a native build option too!
 ```
 make build_web
 make